ejfox/sStepper/README.md

         newStep.addClass("active-step").removeClass("hidden-step")

 In addition, whenever we change a step, there should be callback functions to exit the old step and enter the new one.
 That way we could do things like start an animation once a step starts, or change the type of visualization shown on the entire page.
-We define the callback functions for each section as a data attribute in the HTML.
+We define the callback functions for each section as a data attribute in the options or HTML.
+If options are supplied, we ignore the HTML callbacks.

+        if options isnt undefined
+            if options.callbacks isnt undefined
+                if options.callbacks['section'+currentStep] isnt undefined
+                    exitCallback = options.callbacks['section'+currentStep].exit
+                if options.callbacks['section'+targetNum] isnt undefined
+                    enterCallback = options.callbacks['section'+targetNum].enter
+        else
             exitCallback = $("#stepper-section-"+currentStep).attr("data-exit-callback")
             enterCallback = $("#stepper-section-"+targetNum).attr("data-enter-callback")

         if enterCallback isnt undefined
             eval(enterCallback)